iturdikulov/notes/data_structure.md

 without ==relocating the rest of the list==.
 Certain other operations, such as random access to a certain element, are however slower on lists than on arrays.

-- A [[Record|record ]] (also called tuple or struct) is an aggregate data structure.
+- A [[record]] (also called tuple or struct) is an aggregate data structure.
 A record is a value that contains ==other values==, typically in fixed number and sequence and typically indexed by names.
 The elements of records are usually called fields or members.
 In the context of object-oriented programming, records are known as plain old data structures to distinguish them from objects.

-- [[Hash_table|Hash tables]], also known as hash maps, are data structures that provide fast ==retrieval of values based on keys==.
+- [[hash_table|Hash tables]], also known as hash maps, are data structures that provide fast ==retrieval of values based on keys==.
 They use a hashing function to map keys to indexes in an array, allowing for constant-time access in the average case.
-Hash tables are commonly used in [[Dictionary|dictionaries]], caches, and database indexing.
+Hash tables are commonly used in [[dictionary|dictionaries]], caches, and database indexing.
 However, hash collisions can occur, which can impact their performance.
 Techniques like chaining and open addressing are employed to handle collisions.

-- [[Graph|Graphs]] are collections of nodes connected by edges, representing relationships between entities.
+- [[graph|Graphs]] are collections of nodes connected by edges, representing relationships between entities.
 Graphs can be used to model social networks, [[computer_network|computer networks]], and transportation networks, among other things.
 They consist of vertices (nodes) and edges (connections between nodes).
 Graphs can be directed or undirected, and they can have cycles or be acyclic.
 Graph traversal algorithms include breadth-first search and depth-first search.

-- [[Stack|Stacks]] and [[Queue|queues]] are abstract data types that can be implemented using arrays or linked lists.
+- [[stack|Stacks]] and [[queue|queues]] are abstract data types that can be implemented using arrays or linked lists.
 A stack has two primary operations: push (adds an element to the top of the stack) and pop (removes the topmost element from the stack), that follow the **Last In, First Out** (LIFO)